 Things definitely get weird in the second half but not in a thriller, Ex Machina kind of way.
 There’s not a whole lot that happens in this movie, aside from the notion of entire lives being lived, remembered, and transformed.
 It’s an incredibly sad film for reasons that are difficult to express.
 There are no heroes or villains, just actors playing different versions of the same character through various prisms.
 Naturally, Lois Smith has been getting a lot of attention for her performance; she is 86 years old, after all, and is the only one here to have originated the role onstage.
 But I can’t say enough about how tender Geena Davis is in her contemplative moments.
 And Jon Hamm, also an executive producer, continues to make extraordinary choices (like me, everyone should have loved him in Baby Driver) in his post-Mad Men moment.

 Yes, it is available and reported below.
 Use the alert button to get notified when higher quality versions are available.

 Is Marjorie Prime available online?
 Yes.
 Reports of pirated torrents and streams are available below.

 When will Marjorie Prime be available on digital platforms like iTunes, Amazon or Apple+?
-As of now, there's no release data announced.
+As of now, there's no release date announced.
 This includes iTunes, Amazon, Blu-Ray and DVD.